mongoose-unique-validator/mongoose-unique-validator/README.md

 Case Insensitive
 ---------------------

-You can add `uniqueCaseInsensitive` option to the key.
-Then `john.smith@gmail.com` and `John.Smith@gmail.com` will be treated as duplicates.
+For case-insensitive matches, include the `uniqueCaseInsensitive` option in your schema.
+Queries will treat `john.smith@gmail.com` and `John.Smith@gmail.com` as duplicates.

 ```js
 var userSchema = mongoose.Schema({